5 ways to transform your annual report from bland… to BRILLIANT

 Does your organisation ask multiple people across multiple departments to write different sections of your annual report?

 If so, smart move.
 After all, who better to write about your financial achievements than your CFO?
-And who better to write about staff and professional development results than your HR Manager?
+And who better to write about staff and professional development results than your People and Culture leader?

 However, this approach also come with its pitfalls.
 Namely, repetition and overlap – as well as an inconsistent writing style throughout.